Learn how to create an impressive company fact sheet and get access to Bit’s smart pre-made fact sheet template! Read on…

 Here are some ways fact sheets are used by companies:

-- Product or service fact sheets can be made for the for sales and marketing teams to distribute to clients, partners or prospects.
+- Product or service fact sheets can be made for the sales and marketing teams to distribute to clients, partners or prospects.

 - Organization fact sheets for human resources.